shafaaf/ReactReduxProjects/large-app/youtube-clone/README.md

 See error of calling api by calling api through browser and see error not just error code Might need new api key / project even

-Not good example of usage of Material UI